kubernetes-sigs/cluster-api/docs/proposals/20191017-kubeadm-based-control-plane.md

 - To provide a default machine-based implementation using kubeadm
 - To provide a kubeadm-based implementation that is infrastructure provider agnostic
 - To enable declarative orchestrated replacement of control plane machines, such as to roll out an OS-level CVE fix.
+- To support Rolling Update type of rollout strategy (similar to MachineDeployment) in KubeadmControlPlane.
 - To manage a kubeadm-based, "stacked etcd" control plane
 - To manage a kubeadm-based, "external etcd" control plane (using a pre-existing, user-managed, etcd clusters).
 - To manage control plane deployments across failure domains.